About

 Leadership for what’s next

-I help leaders and changemakers grow their capacity to take on what matters most, especially when it’s messy, complex, or uncertain.
+Growing your capacity to take on what matters most, especially when it’s messy, complex, or uncertain

 Meet Amanda

-I began my career in South Florida newsrooms, taught in public schools, and spent more than a decade working across local and state government.
-Along the way, I helped launch leadership programs for youth, pass bold legislation, and design inclusive community engagement efforts.
+I began my career in South Florida newsrooms, taught in a public school, and spent more than a decade working across state and local government.
+Along the way, I built leadership training programs, passed innovative legislation, and guided nationally-recognized community improvement efforts.

 I love a good dumpster fire (really!)
-There’s joy in helping my clients find clarity in chaos.
+There’s joy in helping my clients make progress on what matters.

-Today, I bring that same energy to my clients: helping them tackle tough challenges, navigate change, and lead with clarity and courage.
-I’ve partnered with entrepreneurs, public figures, nonprofits, and government agencies alike, always tailoring the work to the people in the room.
+Today, I bring that same energy to my clients: helping them tackle tough challenges, navigate change, and exercise leadership with purpose and courage.
+I’ve partnered with entrepreneurs, public figures, nonprofits, and government agencies alike, always meeting clients where they’re at.

 I believe better is possible—and I help people get there.

-My work is rooted in the adaptive leadership framework and shaped by my background as a journalist—curious, clear, and unafraid to ask the hard questions.
-I’m a trained coach, strategist, and facilitator with over 20 years of experience across various sectors.
+My work is rooted in the adaptive leadership framework and shaped by my background as a journalist—curious, clear, and willing to ask the hard questions.
+I’m a trained coach, strategist, and facilitator with more than 20 years of experience across various sectors.

 Harvard Kennedy School (Gates Family Foundation Fellow)